 Sodium causes your body to hold on to extra water.
 This may cause your heart failure symptoms to get worse.
 Limiting sodium may help you feel better.

 People get most of their sodium from processed foods.
 Fast food and restaurant meals also tend to be very high in sodium.
-Your doctor may suggest that you limit sodium to 2,000 milligrams (mg) a day or less.
-That is less than 1 teaspoon of salt a day, including all the salt you eat in cooked or packaged foods.
+Your doctor may suggest that you limit sodium.
+Your doctor can tell you how much sodium is right for you.
+An example is less than 2,000 mg a day.
+This includes all the salt you eat in cooked or packaged foods.

 Avoid high-sodium foods, such as:

-Enter A166 in the search box to learn more about "Limiting Sodium and Fluids With Heart Failure: Care Instructions."
+Enter A166 in the search box to learn more about "Limiting Sodium With Heart Failure: Care Instructions".